-In addition, relatively recently there have been efforts made towards innovation in research in the following developing areas:
+In addition, there have been efforts made towards innovation in research in the following developing areas:

-- (1) With the establishment of the Centre for Teaching of Japanese as a Foreign Language, development of pedagogical research on the Japanese language, - (2) Research for the editing of dictionaries of the Japanese language which are composed of examples collected from a historical perspective, - (3) Fundamental research for the purpose of collecting informational data from fields of research on the Japanese language and for organizing, preserving and making this data available for public use.
+- (1) With the establishment of the Centre for Teaching of Japanese as a Foreign Language, development of pedagogical research on the Japanese language, - (2) Research for the editing of dictionaries of the Japanese language which are composed of examples collected from a historical perspective, - (3) Research for the purpose of collecting informational data from fields of research on the Japanese language and for organizing, preserving and making this data available for public use. - (4)Research for developing large scale corpora of written and spoken Japanese language. - (5)Research for contributions to language planning, such as paraphrases of loanwords, paraphrases of medical terms and kanji database for Electronic Government Systems.

-4. Buildings and Expenditures